 Will the Governments advice over COVID 19 impact upon my Child Arrangement Order?

-The announcement of the Prime Minster on Monday caused a wave of fear and...Back to News and Events
+The announcement of the Prime Minister on Monday caused a wave of fear and...Back to News and Events

-The announcement of the Prime Minster on Monday caused a wave of fear and panic across the country for many parents, all asking themselves this very question.
-It left many parents in limbo with solicitors themselves looking to the government for clarification and assessing what this meant in real life terms for millions of families.
+The announcement of the Prime Minister on Monday caused a wave of fear and panic across the country for many parents, all asking themselves this very question.
+It left many parents in limbo with solicitors themselves looking to the government for clarification and assessing what this meant in real-life terms for millions of families.
 The advice appeared to change minute to minute.